Aberdeen Group: History

 In July 2021, the company sold Parmenion, an investment and technology solutions business that supports financial advice firms, to Preservation Capital Partners.

-In May 2022, Abrdn acquired Interactive Investor, a British subscription-based retail investment services company with over 400,000 customers for £1.49 billion.
+In May 2022, Aberdeen acquired Interactive Investor, a British subscription-based retail investment services company with over 400,000 customers for £1.49 billion.

 In June 2023, the company restructured its financial planning arm, splitting into two models – the 'financial consultant' model and the 'regional advice' model.

-In January 2024, it was widely reported that Abrdn were to cut around 10% of its workforce of 5,000 people as part of a £150M restructuring plan.
+In January 2024, it was widely reported that Aberdeen were to cut around 10% of its workforce of 5,000 people as part of a £150M restructuring plan.
 On 24 January 2024, the plans to cut around 500 jobs were confirmed.

-In April 2024, Abrdn completed the sale of its European-headquartered private equity business (with £7.4bn assets under management) to Nasdaq-listed Patria Investments for up to £100m.
+In April 2024, Aberdeen completed the sale of its European-headquartered private equity business (with £7.4bn assets under management) to Nasdaq-listed Patria Investments for up to £100m.
 The sale followed the sale of its US-headquartered private equity business to High Vista Strategies in 2023.

 In May 2024, Stephen Bird stood down as CEO and Jason Windsor, the then CFO, was appointed as interim group CEO, and formally appointed to the role in September of that year.

-On 4 March 2025, the company changed its trading identity to "aberdeen", after its 2021 rebrand to "abrdn" faced widespread criticism.
+On 4 March 2025, the company changed its trading identity to "Aberdeen", after its 2021 rebrand to "abrdn" faced criticism.
 The company also initiated a search for a new chair as Douglas Flint prepared to step down.
 On 13 March 2025, the company changed its name to "Aberdeen Group plc".

+In December 2025, it was announced that Aberdeen Investments would assume management of nine closed-ended funds worth approximately £1.5 billion from US-based MFS Investment Management.
+The transaction involves merging the MFS funds and one existing Aberdeen fund into two larger closed-ended funds focused on municipal bonds and multi-sector fixed income assets, subject to shareholder approval.